Baroque Tragedy and the Cinema

 Dear Colleagues,

-Baroque tragedy is a vibrant scholarly field that entered into an interdisciplinary realm in the mid to late 20th century once scholars began to concentrate on its affinities with the illusory tactics of cinema.
-Cinema affords space for overlaying metaphors and the trompe l'oeil effect so central to Baroque practice.
-Walter Benjamin, Bertolt Brecht, Wlad Godzich, Nicholas Spadaccini, and Gilles Deleuze were exceptional in exploring these connections.
-Filmmakers such as Raul Ruiz equally articulated the role of mnemonics in Baroque tragedy and in cinema.
-For this Special Issue, we invite the submission of papers on select Baroque tragedies and the stylistic particulars that distinguish them from Renaissance works; films or filmmakers who can be read as baroque in style; and scholars who have contributed to the crucial linking of the Baroque aesthetician with cinematic theory and practice.
-Also of interest would be exploratory papers on how cinematic practice allowed for a renewed interest in Baroque tragedy.
+Baroque tragedy is a vibrant scholarly field that entered the interdisciplinary realm in the mid-to-late 20th century once scholars began to concentrate on its affinities with the illusory tactics of cinema.
+Indeed, cinema affords space for overlaying metaphors and the trompe l'oeil effect central to Baroque practice.
+Walter Benjamin, Bertolt Brecht, Wlad Godzich, Nicholas Spadaccini, and Gilles Deleuze were exceptional in exploring these connections, while filmmakers such as Raul Ruiz equally articulated the role of mnemonics in Baroque tragedy and cinema.
+For this Special Issue, we invite the submission of exploratory papers on select Baroque tragedies and the stylistic particulars that distinguish them from Renaissance works, films or filmmakers whose style can be read as baroque, scholars who have contributed to the crucial linking of the Baroque aesthetician with cinematic theory and practice, and how cinematic practice allowed for a renewed interest in Baroque tragedy.

 Dr. Alice Mikal Craven